-Receiving an error message that states your PC doesn’t meet the minimum system requirements can be a crushing blow.
+Receiving an error message that states your PC doesn’t meet the minimum system requirements can be a devastating blow.

-You might be pleased to hear that there is a solution that doesn’t involve buying new expensive hardware.
+You might be pleased to hear that there is a solution that doesn’t involve buying new costly hardware.
 This article will teach you how to increase VRAM in Windows 10.

-Before going further, it’s important that we explain what video RAM is and what it is used for.
+Before going further, it’s essential that we explain what video RAM is and what it is used for.

 Table of ContentsShow